torvalds/linux/Documentation/arm/samsung-s3c24xx/overview.rst

 ---

-  SPI drivers are available for both the in-built hardware (although there is no DMA support yet) and a generic GPIO based solution.
+  SPI drivers are available for both the in-built hardware (although there is yes DMA support yet) and a generic GPIO based solution.